ChanduAI9/credit_approval_system/README.md

 # credit_approval_system

-This Credit Approval System is a Django-based application designed to assess loan eligibility for customers based on various factors such as credit score, loan history, and financial information.
-The system comprises models for customers and loans, along with APIs for customer registration and loan eligibility checks.
+This Credit Approval System is a Django-based application designed to assess handling the big excel data.

 **APIs**